 Dryopida

 Probably the most picturesque Cycladic village you will find in Kythnos.
 Dryopida is located at a sheltered altitude between the hills, right in the middle of the island.
-Formerly, its name was Horio, while in the years of King Otto it was named Dryopis, in honor of the ancient tribe of Dryopes.
-In this traditional settlement, it is worth roaming around the picturesque alleys, with the flowering bougainvilleas, and reading the scattered inscriptions with beautiful verses about the island.
+Formerly, it was called Horio; during King Otto’s reign, it was named Dryopis, in honor of the ancient tribe of Dryopes.
+In this traditional settlement, it is worth roaming the picturesque alleys lined with flowering bougainvilleas and reading the scattered inscriptions featuring beautiful verses about the island.

-The main attraction of Dryopida is the Katafiki cave, which is mentioned below.
-It has several amenities, such as cafes, taverns, supermarkets, and shops with souvenirs and pottery.
+The main attraction of Dryopida is the Katafiki cave, described below.
+It has several amenities, such as cafes, taverns, supermarkets, and souvenir and pottery shops.

 Katafyki Cave

-In the village of Dryopida is the Katafiki (or Katafygi) cave, one of the most important attractions in Kythnos.
-Its temperature is constant at 17 degrees Celsius throughout the year, and most of it remains unexplored.
+In the village of Dryopida is the Katafiki (or Katafygi) cave, one of Kythnos’s most important attractions.
+Its temperature remains constant at 17 degrees Celsius year-round, and most of it remains unexplored.

 For several centuries, it served as a refuge (hence the name) from pirates, the Franks, the Turks, and during World War II.